SEARCH

 Frédéric Paillé

 Frédéric started his career in industrial marketing at PALL Europe, which manufactures filtration equipment.
-Over ten years ago, he moved into industrial publishing for various international publications covering the Middle East and Africa regions.
+Over 10 years ago, he moved into industrial publishing for various international publications covering the Middle East and Africa regions.
 He started the regional office for Technical Review Middle East in Dubai.
-He holds the ICN (Institut Commercial de Nancy - France) Masters’ Degree in International Marketing in exchange with Carnegie Mellon University, Pittsburgh, USA, the European Diploma in Business and Management from Portsmouth University, UK, and the Diplome Universitaire de Technologie in Business Studies from Valenciennes University – France.
+He holds the ICN (Institut Commercial de Nancy - France) Masters' Degree in International Marketing in exchange with Carnegie Mellon University, Pittsburgh, USA; the European Diploma in Business and Management from Portsmouth University, UK; and the Diplome Universitaire de Technologie in Business Studies from Valenciennes University - France.

 B Surendar

-B Surendar is Managing Editor of CPI Industry.
-He has worked as a journalist for over 20 years and has covered the water industry since 1998.
-Surendar has covered earlier Wetex exhibitions and has participated in the 3rd World Water Forum, held in Kyoto, Osaka and Shiga in 2003.
-He is the recipient of the 2007 Pan Arab Media Quality Award for ‘Best Article’, published in Climate Control Middle East (‘LEEDing the way’, which focused on the District Cooling Central Plant 1 at Dubai’s Wafi City; July 2006 issue).
+Surendar has worked as a journalist for over 20 years, during which he has covered several key industry events, such as the 3rd World Water Forum, held in Kyoto, Osaka and Shiga in 2003.
+He is the recipient of the 2007 Pan Arab Media Quality Award for 'Best Article', published in Climate Control Middle East magazine ('LEEDing the way', which focused on the District Cooling Central Plant 1 at Dubai's Wafi City; July 2006 issue).
 The award is an e-TQM College initiative.
-Surendar holds a Master’s degree in Journalism from The University of Kansas, USA, and a Master’s degree in English Literature from The University of Madras, India.
-During his days in the USA, he was twice a recipient of The Reader’s Digest Fellowship for journalistic excellence.
+Surendar holds a Master's degree in Journalism from The University of Kansas, USA, and a Master's degree in English Literature from The University of Madras, India.
+During his days in the USA, he was twice a recipient of The Reader's Digest Fellowship for journalistic excellence.

 Keith Lobo